 One of the first things to do after getting married is review and update your beneficiaries on key financial accounts, including your investment accounts, savings accounts, 401(k) plans, IRAs, and insurance policies (life, health, auto, and homeowners).
 Your beneficiary designations should ensure that your new spouse inherits these assets should something happen to you.

 If you have a will, you also need to update it and include your spouse as a beneficiary.
 Also, if neither of you have written a will, that’s something you’ll want to do sooner rather than later.
 Additionally, if either of you are bringing considerable assets into the marriage, it may be a good idea to talk to an estate planning attorney about drafting a will and setting up a living trust to manage your assets.

 Forming a New Financial Life

 Marriage and money can be tricky, but the best thing you can do is be open and honest.
 Start off on the right foot by talking about money management and coming up with a solid plan to deal with budgeting, spending, and investing.
-For more information on forming good money management habits as a newly married couple, contact our Premier Services team today at (214) 252-4000.
+For more information on forming good habits for money management for newly married couples, contact our Premier Services team today at (214) 252-4000.